 Poster Presentation winners were announced with the first-place prize ($500) awarded to Ransom Everglades student, Joseph Gross, et al. for “Machine Learning for Metal Identification in Water Samples using Laser-Induced Breakdown Spectroscopy (LIBS).”
 The poster won for originality, scientific rigor, organization, and presentation of the topic.
 (Accepting on Joseph’s behalf, Ransom Prof. Luis Felipe, pictured below.)

 The second-place award ($250) went to University of Miami student Chitra Banarjee, et al., for “Turn, Turn, Turn: Objectively Characterizing Movement in Autism using Big Data.”
 This poster aimed to understand problems in social interaction with children with autism by charactering their movement patterns.

 Third place ($100) was awarded to University of Miami student Alma Gracic for “News Sentiment and Network Effects.”
 This poster used big data, e.g., twitter feeds, to understand public opinion about political and economic issues.

 A total of eight posters were submitted, with topics ranging from Autism to Data Warehousing.
 In appreciation, all poster participants were given certificates of participation: Mary Lourdes Andreu, Suat Babayigit, Chitra Banarjee, Stephany Coxe PhD, Alma Gracic, Joseph Gross, Benjamin Thorpe, Carlos Valle, and Xin Zhao MS. CCS looks forward to having poster presentations again next year.

-The Big Data Conference is a collaboration with the Center for Computational Science, the Miami Herbert Business School, and the College of Arts and Science.
+The Big Data Conference is a collaboration with the University of Miami Frost Institute for Data Science and Computing (IDSC, then called “CCS” the Center for Computational Science), the Miami Herbert Business School, and the College of Arts and Science.